Holidays in Moos in Passeier

 Nonetheless, Moos in Passeier is not only a paradise for nature fans, but for culture lovers too.
 Worth seeing are, for instance Maria Himmelfahrt parish church built in the 15th century or the Bunker Mooseum.
 The museum in a bunker provides interesting information about nature and history in Hinterpasseier.

 Also, you should visit the glacier mills in Platt, witnessing the last Ice Age, that can be reached via an easy hiking path.
-A longer, but rewarding tour leads to Schneeberg Mine.
+A longer, but rewarding tour leads to the Provincial Mining Museum Location Schneeberg with the mining village St. Martin.

 Experiencing nature in summer & in winter